githubesson/claude-provider/README.md

 ## how it works

-each provider is stored as a json file in `~/.claude/providers/`. when you run `claude-provider use`, it temporarily modifies `~/.claude/settings.json` with the provider's configuration, runs claude, then restores the original settings.
+each provider is stored as a file in `~/.claude/{provider}.json`. when you run `claude-provider use`, it temporarily modifies `~/.claude/settings.json` with the provider's configuration, runs claude, then restores the original settings.

 ## zsh integration